 As Sophie told us, working with event tech providers also means you can benefit from their data collection capabilities and gain useful insights from your event.
 It’s about thinking one step ahead and planning the insights to take forward to your next event, she noted: “Is there something you can use next time when you're planning your floor to give you better flow, and more monetisation?”

-Make sure to plan the data points you’ll want to look at before the event, so that you're prepared to capture them and can learn from them going forwards.
+Make sure to plan the data points you’ll want to look at before the event so that you're prepared to capture them and can learn from them going forward.
 What route did people take around your exhibition?
 Where was their attention most focused in your content sessions?
-This data can be used to encourage sponsorship, refine value offering, and determine where to position branding, among other factors.
+This data can be used to encourage sponsorship, refine value offerings, and determine where to position branding, among other factors.
 Find out more about collecting data and measuring engagement in our ultimate guide to hybrid events.

 Where will event tech head in 2023 and beyond?

 As we’ve explored in previous articles, event tech is accelerating at a rate we haven’t seen previously.
-You can dive deeper into this in our article on what the future of event tech holds.
+You can dive deeper into this in our article on what the future of event tech holds, and look at our predictions for the impacts of generative AI on events.

 Data will become more and more in demand